-- 4.10.1 Inspire Education Trust understands that children missing from education can be a warning sign to a variety of safeguarding concerns. - 4.10.2 Inspire Education Trust will report information to the Local Authority when removing a child from roll.
+4.10.1 The Inspire Education Trust understands that children missing from education can be a vital warning sign to a variety of safeguarding concerns including neglect, child sexual and criminal exploitation.

+4.10.2 The Inspire Education Trust will report information to the Local Authority when problems are first emerging and always should this result in the removal of a child from roll.